georgewatson/deoxyribose/README.md

 The multi-line explanations given below each example will not run as expected unless all A, C, G, and T characters (case-insensitive) are removed from the comments; all other comment characters are fine.

+These examples generally implement a naïve and accessible approach to a problem, in order to demonstrate the power and concept of programming in Deoxyribose.
+These solutions may be suboptimal in terms of performance and byte count.
+Golfing them down is left as an exercise to the reader (but the reader is encouraged to submit shorter solutions as pull requests!)

 ### Hello, world!